BIOLOGIC/DISEASE-MODIFYING ANTIRHEUMATIC DRUG (DMARD)

-Tremfya is a prescription medication approved by the Food and Drug Administration (FDA) to treat adults with moderate to severe plaque psoriasis in cases where systemic therapy or phototherapy are warranted.
-Tremfya may be referred to by its drug name, Guselkumab.
+Tremfya is a prescription medication approved by the U.S. Food and Drug Administration (FDA) to treat adults with moderate to severe plaque psoriasis in cases where systemic therapy or phototherapy are warranted.
+Tremfya may be referred to by its drug name, guselkumab.

-Tremfya is an immunomodulator, or drug that modulates the immune system.
+Tremfya is an immunomodulator, a drug that modulates the immune system.
 It is considered a biologic disease-modifying antirheumatic drug (DMARD).
 Antibodies are proteins used by the immune system to identify and neutralize substances.
-Tremfya is a genetically engineered antibody believed to work by blocking interleukin (IL)-23, a chemical messenger involved in autoimmune attacks.
-Tremfya prevents IL-23 from signaling the immune system to attack the tissues.read more
+Tremfya is a genetically engineered antibody believed to work by blocking interleukin-23, a chemical messenger involved in autoimmune attacks.
+Tremfya prevents interleukin-23 from signaling the immune system to attack the tissues.

 How do I take it?

-The FDA-approved label for Tremfya lists common side effects including headache, cold and flu symptoms, joint pain, stomach flu, fungal skin infections, cold sores, and injection site reactions.
+The FDA-approved label for Tremfya lists common side effects including upper respiratory infections, headache, injection site reactions, joint pain, diarrhea, stomach flu, ringworm, and herpes simplex infections.

-Rare but serious side effects listed for Tremfya can include severe infections and potential birth defects if a woman takes the drug while pregnant.
+Rare but serious side effects listed for Tremfya can include hypersensitivity reactions, severe infections, and potential birth defects if a woman takes the drug while pregnant.

 For more details about this treatment, visit: